-I’m excited to announce the pre-order of my cookbook, SWEET POTATO SOUL.
+I’m excited to announce my cookbook, SWEET POTATO SOUL.
 Purchase your copy today at Amazon, Barnes & Noble, Books-A-Million, Indie Bound, or iBooks.
 This vegan chicken and waffles recipe is not in the book, but it is a little taste of what you’ll find inside.

 On February 6, 2018 my first published cookbook, Sweet Potato Soul, will be released.
 I’ve been working on this book since June 2016: perfecting recipes, researching the history of soul food, and writing about food, veganism, and life.
 And the most common question I’d get during the process was, “Is it hard to veganize soul food?”
 Short answer, yes…and no.